matthewtglove/flexible-pomo-obsidian/README.md

   - [X] Persistent work bench across restarts.
   - [X] Option to save workbench types.
   - [ ] Option to include Daily Note in WorkBench/logging.
+  - [X] Option to change order of notes in workbench.

 ## Settings